 More than 10 years innovating with startups

 Iberdrola's international programme for startups - PERSEO aims to facilitate Iberdrola's access to the technologies of the future and to promote the creation and development of a global and dynamic ecosystem of technology companies and entrepreneurs in the electricity sector.
-To do this, to the 85 million euros allocated to the initiative, another 40 million are now added aimed to launch — through its Perseo Venture Builder unit — innovative industrial firms working in new areas of electrification and in difficult-to-decarbonise sectors.
+To do this, of the 125 million euros allocated to the initiative, 40 million are earmarked for launching — through its Perseo Venture Builder unit — innovative industrial firms working in new areas of electrification and in difficult-to-decarbonise sectors.

 Total budget: 125 million euros